UbiquityRobotics/learn/doing_more/lidar_navigation.md

     roslaunch magni_lidar rplidar.launch

+You can use the rostopic hz command as above or see the console if there is some fault in serial port or other problem the launch will abort.

-Once you feel the lidar is working exit this with a Control-C so you can go on with this demo where the lidar will be launched within the map maker launch file.
+Once you feel the lidar is working exit this with a Control-C so you can go on with this demo where the lidar will be launched within the map maker launch file by running as before this command.

+    roslaunch magni_lidar magni_lidar_mapmaker.launch

+Here too you could verify using the rostopic hz command before continuing.

 ### Clear Any Prior Map data